vojtino/webclippy/README.md

 --------------
 * The awesome [Cinnamon Software](http://www.cinnamonsoftware.com/) for developing [Double Agent](http://doubleagent.sourceforge.net/)
 the program we used to unpack Clippy and his friends!
-* Thanks to https://www.smore.com/ for doing this :)
 * Microsoft, for creating clippy :)
+* Thanks to https://www.smore.com/ for doing the package
+* Thanks to https://github.com/amoudgl/short-jokes-dataset for nice jokes